Going Home

 ‘I adored every moment.
 The characters have stayed with me ever since’

-Except, underneath the surface, not much has changed at all.
-He’s still the boy seeking his father’s approval; the young man playing late-night poker with his best friend, unreliable, infuriating Ben Mossam; the one still desperately in love with the enigmatic Lia Woods.
+Téo Erskine might have a steady job and a brand-new London flat, but underneath the surface, he’s still the boy seeking approval from his father, Vic; the young man playing late-night poker with his best friend, Ben; the one still in love with the enigmatic Lia, now a single mum to a young boy, Joel.

-When the unthinkable happens, Joel finds himself at the centre of an odd constellation of men – Téo, Vic, Ben – none of whom is fully equipped to look after him, but whose strange, tentative attempts at love might just be enough to offer him a new place to call home.
+When the unthinkable happens, two-year-old Joel finds himself at the centre of this odd constellation of men – Téo, Vic, Ben.
+None of them is fully equipped to look after him, but their tentative attempts at love might just be enough to offer him a new place to call home.

 Reviews